 World Heritage Sites of Vietnam

-An 11-day tour travelling from Hanoi, via Halong Bay to Danang and taking in no less than 7 of Vietnam's World Heritage Sites
+An enthralling 11-day tour travelling from the capital Hanoi, via Halong Bay to Danang, taking in no less than 7 of Vietnam's natural and cultural World Heritage Sites

 UNESCO sites of northern and central Vietnam

-In addition to the famous sites, we’ll also explore some of the lesser known highlights such as the spectacular jungle and limestone landscapes of Phong Nha – Ke Bang National Park and the picturesque grottoes of Trang An.
-The itinerary ends in Danang although an afternoon flight to either Hanoi or Ho Chi Minh, depending on your onward connections, is included.
+In addition to these sites, we’ll also explore some of the equally impressive, but lesser-known, natural highlights such as the spectacular limestone landscapes and cave systems of Phong Nha–Ke Bang National Park and the picturesque grottoes and lakes of Trang An.
+The itinerary ends in Danang, although an afternoon flight to either Hanoi or Ho Chi Minh, depending on your onward connections, is included.